-You can control this opener with voice commands through your Alexa or Google Assistant device or use their Orbit Home App to monitor and control your garage door.
+You can control it with voice commands through your Alexa or Google Assistant device or use their Orbit Home App to monitor and control your garage door opener.

 BeamUP is the garage door opener brand sold by Beamlabs, a company that has manufactured garage door openers for 30 years.

 The BeamUP line of openers are single-door control openers that come in six models: